FixedWorkerx/handy-porn-site-list/README.md

 #Reason-

- I collected all of these porn sites and search suggestions, for the ease of porn blockers.
-There are a lists from others like, [hengkiardo's](https://github.com/hengkiardo/blocked-sites) and [levelel's](https://github.com/levelel/porndude_site_list), but mine is longer with a lot more shit.
+ I collected all of these porn sites and search suggestions for the ease of porn blockers.
+There are lists from others like, [hengkiardo's](https://github.com/hengkiardo/blocked-sites) and [levelel's](https://github.com/levelel/porndude_site_list), but mine is longer with a lot more shit.